Action Man (1995 TV series): Toys

 The show introduced several new teammates for Action Man which were then made into toys.
-The action figures of Natalie Poole and Knuck have become very rare collectors items.
+The action figures of Natalie Poole and Knuck have become very rare collector's items.
 At Joecon 2010, a convention exclusive Q-Force action figure of Natalie Poole was released.

 Media releases

 United States

 In November 2001, Lions Gate Home Entertainment and Trimark Home Video released two VHS tapes titled "Secret of Action Man" and "Action Man in Space", containing two episodes each.
-A DVD also titled Action Man in Space was also released, containing the same four episodes as the VHS's.
+A DVD also titled Action Man in Space was also released, containing the same four episodes as the VHS tapes.
 None of these DVDs contain the live-action segments.

 In 2003, Sterling Entertainment released a DVD called "Space Wars".
 It was re-released by NCircle Entertainment in 2007.
 As with the Lions Gate releases, this DVD doesn't feature the live-action segments either.

-In February 2015, Mill Creek Entertainment released Action Man- The Complete Series on DVD in Region 1 as part of their "Retro TV Toons" series.
+In February 2015, Mill Creek Entertainment released Action Man - The Complete Series on DVD in Region 1 as part of their "Retro TV Toons" series.
 This marked the first time all episodes of the show had received a DVD release.

 United Kingdom

-In the United Kingdom, the series was released on VHS by Abbey Home Entertainment/]PolyGram and later Just Entertainment and Abbey Home Media.
+In the United Kingdom, the series was released on VHS by Abbey Home Entertainment/PolyGram and later Just Entertainment and Abbey Home Media.

 The episodes were also released on DVD by Abbey Home Media, with two releases from Prism Leisure, but the episodes on the DVDs are in a random order, and many episodes have been released numerous times while several have not been released at all.
 This has caused confusion amongst many fans.